COMING 2024

 But I knew I had to go.
 Standing in the dark, the familiar knot of distrust tightened in my stomach as I thought about my moms disappearance and the multitude of times my father abandoned me.
 His departures etched deep scars in my heart, leaving me in the grip of my abusive uncle and separated from my siblings.

-I didn’t realize then that my decision to escape home would set in motion a chain of events that would pull me further into a violent, unforgiving world.
-I knew I had to be brave as I charted a new path forward.
+I didn’t realize then that my decision to from escape home would set in motion a chain of events that would pull me further into a violent, unforgiving world.
+I understood however, that I had to summon my courage as I embarked on this uncertain path.

 Barefoot, I was wearing my favorite blue sweat jacket and carried my Converse sneakers in one hand and my heavy backpack in another.
 Crouching and peering ahead, I stepped toward the alley where my boyfriend waited.
 I could see Willie’s silhouette standing outside his ‘72 dusty blue Toyota Corolla with the hatchback open.
 The moon cast a long shadow behind him down the dark alley.